shabaz123/waveminer/README.md

     ./eeload -p rms.bin

-See the webdsp project which uses the Wave Miner hardware.
+See the [webdsp project](https://github.com/shabaz123/webdsp) which uses the Wave Miner hardware.
 It describes how to view the frequency response and RMS values on a web page.

+(8) Impedance Measurement at 1000 Hz (frequency selection #3) using display mode #1 (parallel Rp Rc)

+    ./eeload -p imp.bin
+    ./imp -i 3 -d 1

+The impedance measurement software currently only supports 100, 120, 1000 and 10000 Hz (selected using -i1 to -i4 respectively) and one display mode (selected using -d 1).
+The stimulus signal is generated on the first output port on the Wave Miner, and the measurement is made on the first and second input ports (in-phase real, and 90 degree out-of-phase imaginary respectively).
+External hardware may be required to buffer the stimulus and to amplify the measurement signals, depending on the range of impedance to be measured.
+Currently there is no calibration capability, so some values in the code may need to be adjusted.

+Example output:

+    pi@raspberrypi:~/development/waveminer$ ./imp -i 3 -d 1 -m
+    Phase               (phi) : -0.494 rad
+    Impedance             (Z) : 8.248 ohm
+    Reactance             (X) : -4.443 ohm
+    Resistance            (R) : 6.948 ohm
+    Parallel Resistance  (Rp) : 9.369 ohm
+    Parallel Capacitance (Cp) : 9.153 uF

 Ordering the PCB